isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

-### <a name="Rs-incform"></a>SF.12: Prefer the angle bracket form of `#include` where you can and the quoted form everywhere else

-##### Reason

-The [standard](http://eel.is/c++draft/cpp.include) provides flexibility for compilers to implement the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
-Vendors take advantage of this and use different search algorithms and methods for specifying the include path.

-Nevertheless, the guidance is to use the angle form when possible.
-This supports the fact that the standard library headers must be included this way, is more likely to create portable code, and enables the quoted form for other uses.
-For example being clear about the locality of the header relative to files that includes it or in scenarios where the different search algorithm is required.

-##### Example

-    #include <string>       // From the standard library, required form
-    #include "helpers.h"    // A project specific file, use "" form

-##### Note
-Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.

-Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`

-##### Enforcement

-A test should identify headers referenced via `""` could be referenced with `<>`.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure

 ##### Reason